DimensionalDrift/Milestone_1-2/README.md

 ### Media
  - All images were supplied by © Spot Media GmbH.
  - Dummy images were found at http://dummy-image-generator.com/
+ - Switzerland Canton Flags were found at https://en.wikipedia.org/wiki/Flags_and_arms_of_cantons_of_Switzerland

 ### Resources
 The bulk of learning and referencing for this project used either Code Institute lessons, the Bootstrap documentation or W3schools examples and lessons.